Master of Engineering in Game Design, Development, and Innovation

 First Spring Term:

-GAMEDSGN 521 Advanced Game Development (3 units)
+GAMEDSGN 521 Advanced Game Development (3 credits)

 First Summer Term: